5.3 Youth representation bodies

 Youth associations (Jugendverbände) play a special role in enabling young people to participate.
 Their unique position is defined in Section 12 (1) and (2) of Book 8 of the Social Code (SGB VIII), which says:

 Youth associations and youth groups must be supported in accordance with Section 74 SGB VIII in carrying out independent activities in adherence with their articles of association.
 Youth work in youth associations and youth groups is organised by young people themselves, implemented jointly and the responsibility shared by all.
 Their work is of a lasting nature and as a rule oriented to members themselves but can also be for young non-members.
 Youth associations and groupings thereof offer young people a platform for articulating their concerns and having their interests represented.

 Youth associations are democratic forms of self-organisation and lobbying for young people.
 They reach, provide a structure for, and represent millions of young people.
-At federal (Bund) level, the youth associations have joined forces to form the German Federal Youth Council (Deutscher Bundesjugendring, DBJR).
+At federal (Bund) level, several youth associations have joined forces to form the German Federal Youth Council (Deutscher Bundesjugendring, DBJR).
 The DBJR's main work is representing the interests of children and young people in Germany.
-It is a strong network of youth associations in Germany.

 Youth councils (Jugendringe) are alliances of youth organisations and other organisations active in youth work at national, regional and local level.
 The youth councils combine the interests of their member organisations and those of children and young people at the various levels and represent them externally.
 They have very different organisational types, levels of staff resources and structures.

 Most of the youth councils (Jugendringe) are registered associations.
 In Bavaria, they take the form of corporate bodies under public law as the youth councils are set up as subdivisions of the Bavarian youth council.
 The Bavarian youth council also performs activities for the Bavarian youth office (Landesjugendamt).
 Other organisational forms, such as syndicates or non-registered associations, also exist.